jonobacon/gh-rep/README.md

  * Gathers the most recent 90 days of content (limited to 300 events by the API)
  * Processes these events and applies scores (for some events further processing happens)
- * Generates a report with summary lists for the most active participants
+ * Includes a simple web app to present the data.

 ## Requirements

  * This is written in Python.
-It uses the `response`, `sqlite3`, and standard Python library modules.
+It uses the `response`, `sqlite3`, `cherrypy`, and standard Python library modules.
  * You will also need a Client ID and Secret for the GitHub API.

 ## Running

-Simply run `rep.py` and pass it the following arguments:
+Rename the included `gh-rep.conf.sample` file to `gh-rep.conf` and add your client ID and client secret strings.
+You can then run the following to process a given repo:

+    python rep.py -r "MycroftAI/mimic"

+Alternatively, you can pass these arguments:

  * `-i` - Client ID
  * `-s` - Client Secret